genesistoxical/pruebas/README.md

 <br>

-To choose whether Drop Icons is on top of all windows (TopMost) or not, right-click anywhere in the main window and choose Enable Topmost or Disable Topmost.
+To choose whether Drop Icons is on top of all windows (Topmost) or not, right-click anywhere in the main window and choose Enable Topmost or Disable Topmost.

 ## Options
 <a href="#"><img src="docs/assets/Drop-Icons-Options.gif"/></a>